 A few fans were quick to declare The Last of Us the Citizen Kane of gaming, but what I think Mr. Druckmann and his team inadvertently created was the medium’s equivalent of District 9.
 On the surface, it may sound like a superfluous statement because all I did was swap one critically acclaimed film for another.
 Although both works are indeed highly regarded, I did have a reason for doing so.
 Chief among the problems plaguing District 9 was how it forced the audience to accept a completely unbelievable premise, negating any value it had as a thought-provoking satire.
 It wanted us to believe the same species that created entire trade networks to obtain silk would throw aliens in the slums at the first given chance – in the eighties when space travel and science fiction were all the rage, no less.

 How does this relate back to The Last of Us?
 I will admit its premise isn’t as blatantly stupefying as that of District 9, but it does suffer from a similar issue.
 The presentation constantly suggests that the species is barely hanging on by a thread.
 One would then assume under such circumstances that human life is even more valuable than it was before the outbreak.
 Being in dire straits doesn’t prevent anyone from executing fellow humans on the spot – often for impulsive reasons.
 The only reasonable conclusion one could draw from this information would be that people must be better off than the narrative insists.
 Otherwise, if the body count by the endgame is indicative of life in this world, there is no way that the humans presented in The Last of Us could possibly have lasted for twenty years without driving each other to extinction.
-Alternatively, if real-life humans were two percent as horrible as the ones presented in The Last of Us, they couldn’t possibly have formed any kind of civilization.
+Alternatively, if real-life humans were one percent as horrible as those presented in The Last of Us, they couldn’t possibly have formed any kind of civilization.
 I understand that fighting enemies who can shoot back is more fun and dealing with zombies would get boring after a while, but you can’t have it both ways.
 By the end of the game, I was left wondering who The Last of Us could possibly refer to – it’s certainly not humans.

 This leads into an issue regarding the leads themselves.
 There was a persistent criticism regarding the Uncharted series involving its protagonist Nathan Drake.
 Specifically, a vocal cabal of critics insinuated that he is a carefree mass murderer for gunning down hundreds of men in each of his games with nary a single moment of contemplation to be found.
 I don’t agree because Uncharted isn’t grounded in reality to an extent where that would be problematic, but I think it’s a completely valid point, and it showcases a major weakness with this brand of storytelling.